PurelyApplied/PurelyApplied.github.io/_posts/2021-09-04-ethics-in-ai.md

 When I took Numerical Analysis, my professor started the course saying "Nothing computed is correct.
 The question is if are you acceptably wrong."
-Machines are imperfectly precise, and there comes a point where "small" turns into "pretty much zero."[^roundoff] Still, the statement stayed with me, and I try to carry it philosophically into most aspects of my life.
+Machines are imperfectly precise, and there comes a point where "small" turns into "pretty much zero."[^roundoff] Still, the statement stayed with me, and I try to carry it with me outside the classroom.

-Sometimes that's easy.
-Everyone knows the news is at best inaccurate, never correct in any full or complete way, but if you stick to primary and trustworthy secondary sources, you might be able to put bounds on how incorrect it is.
+Everyone knows the news is inaccurate, for instance.
+It's never correct in any full or complete way, but if you stick to primary and trustworthy secondary sources, you might be able to put bounds on how incorrect it can be.
-Other cases are obvious, but hard to internalize.
-Most of our beliefs about other people are inherently incomplete, the rich inner world and all, but you can know another person to a reasonably accurate degree.
+Most of our beliefs about other people are inherently incomplete, the rich inner world and all, but you can still know another person to a reasonably accurate degree.
 But take something more nebulous, like looking into the future.
-You have a vague sense that tomorrow will very likely be much like today, and you might have some knowledge of where you would like your life to be in a year, or three, five, ten.
+You have a vague sense that tomorrow will very likely be much like today, next week not _unlike_ this week.
+You might have some idea of where you would like your life to be in a year, or three, five, ten.
-But that has a much wider uncertainty, much looser bounds on what it means to be, if not right in your prediction of the future, at least acceptably wrong.
+But that has a much wider uncertainty cooked into it.
+There are much looser bounds on what it means to be, if not _right_ in your prediction of the future, at least acceptably wrong.

 -----